Museums in Goa

 Goa Science Centre, Panaji

-This fun-filled site, just a short-walk from Miramar beach, is managed by National Council of Science Museums under the Ministry of Culture, Government of India.
+This fun-filled site, just a short-walk from Miramar beach, is managed by the National Council of Science Museums under the Ministry of Culture, Government of India.